Making the arts more accessible in Boston

 insights

 We noticed a barrier of perception around the arts during our research.
 People viewed the arts as “elitist” or were otherwise skeptical.
 We also found that our interviewees were much more likely to get involved with the arts after being exposed for the first time.
-We also found that it was important to provide users with a "rules of engagement" for events to promote getting involved, though secondary research was needed for the amount of information given.
+We also found that it was important to provide users with a "rules of engagement" for events to promote getting involved, though secondary research was needed for the amount of information.

 deliverables